Webflow Tips4 min read

 This is the part that simulates dynamic sliding:

-3. Set overflow to hidden in the parent slid
+3. Set overflow to hidden in the parent slide.

-4. Adjust slider settings to auto play, loop, or manually controller
+4. Adjust slider settings to auto play, loop, or manually control.

 Step 6: Style the Navigation